MizaGBF/GBFBLK/readme.md

 Use or modify it at your own risk.

 ### Usage
-Download this repo (Code button > Download ZIP) annd unzip the archive somewhere.
+Download this repo (Code button > Download ZIP) and unzip the archive somewhere.
 In a Chromium browser: Extension menu > enable Dev mode > load unpacked > select the folder containing those files.